 We also produced large numbers of articles on GDPR readiness in our blog, so don't miss those.
-We also delivered several features in our other product—Kentico EMS —that should help data controllers with their GDPR compliance.
+We also delivered several features in our other product—Kentico Xperience—that should help data controllers with their GDPR compliance.
 You can be assured we take GDPR compliance very seriously.

 If you have any questions regarding Kentico's GDPR compliance, please do not hesitate to contact us at any time.

-This does not include the user (meta)data required for the Kentico Kontent service to work, which will always be stored in the data center located in West Europe.
-The reason behind this is that users in Kentico Kontent can work on different projects across multiple data centers.
+This does not include the user (meta)data required for the Kontent by Kentico service to work, which will always be stored in the data center located in West Europe.
+The reason behind this is that users in Kontent can work on different projects across multiple data centers.

-Kentico Kontent uses a global Content Delivery Network (CDN) powered by Fastly to deliver content from your website.
+Kontent by Kentico uses a global Content Delivery Network (CDN) powered by Fastly to deliver content from your website.
 The CDN has edge nodes all around the world, ensuring fast content delivery no matter the destination.

 We also have a vulnerability management program in place whose goal is to inspect for any new vulnerabilities, and any threats found are fixed within a few hours/days by our teams and security experts.

-For more information about the security of Kentico Kontent, please visit our Security page.
+For more information about the security of Kontent by Kentico, please visit our Security page.